jakesgordon/rack-rabbit/README.md

     require 'rack-rabbit/client'

-    client = RackRabbit::Client.new(:route => :myqueue)
+    client = RackRabbit::Client.new(:queue => :myqueue)

     foo = client.get  "/hello"                 # -> "Hello World"
     bar = client.post "/submit", "some data"   # -> "Submitted some data"

     client.disconnect

-You can also connect to the worker from the command line using the `rr` client binary:
+You can also connect to the worker from the command line using the `request` client binary:

-    $ rr -q myqueue GET /hello
+    $ request -q myqueue GET /hello
     Hello World

-    $ rr -q myqueue POST /submit "some data"
-    Submitted some data
+    $ request -q myqueue POST /submit "some data" Submitted some data